Snowflake-Labs/sfquickstarts/site/sfguides/src/harness_the_power_of_snowflake_with_informatica_idmc/harness_the_power_of_snowflake_with_informatica_idmc.md

 1. Drag and drop **Expression** transform on the canvas.
 2. Link **jnr_condition** to the **Expression**.
 ![expr](assets/Lab3_Picture23.png)
-3. In General tab, enter **exp_convert_temperature** in the Name field.
+3. In the General tab, enter **exp_convert_temperature** in the Name field.
-4. In Expression tab, add the following fields and expressions.
+4. In the Expression tab, add the following fields and expressions.

 | **Field Name** | **Type; Precision; Scale** | **Expression** |
 | --- | --- | --- |
 | Date | Date/time; 29; 9 | Add_To_Date(To_Date( '1970-01-01', 'YYYY-MM-DD'),'SS',dt) |